michaelrbock/notes/books/designing-data-intensive-applications-part-3.md

 Hardware clocks and NTP aren't as reliable or accurate as one might hope:

 * The quartz clock in a computer *drifts* (runs faster or slower than it should).
-* When a computer's clock synchronizes with NTP, it may be forcibly reset and time jumps backwards or forwards.
+* When a computer's clock synchronizes with NTP, it may be forcibly reset and time jumps backward or forwards.
 * NTP has various problems as well.

 #### Relying on Synchronized Clocks